 Plan for the future

-A well-designed CEC will be highly adaptable to advances in technology and shifts in business as well.
-“Now and in the near future,” Gallimore notes, “information, imagery, and immersive environments will merge beautifully and elegantly with the built environment.”
+A well-designed customer experience center will be highly adaptable to advances in technology and shifts in business as well.
+“Now and in the near future, information, imagery, and immersive environments will merge beautifully and elegantly with the built environment,” Gallimore says.
 As our ability to seamlessly incorporate technology into materials and spaces improves, the customer journey will become more virtual.
-At the same time, organizations will start engaging with customers before they even step foot in the physical CEC space.
+At the same time, organizations will start engaging with customers before they even step foot in the physical experience center.

-Their journey could begin with a booking app that schedules a visit, followed by a virtual welcome experience.
+The customer journey could begin with a booking app that schedules a visit, followed by a virtual welcome experience.
 It could continue on-site with meeting rooms that digitally transform into learning environments.
-Reactive technologies that can sense a person’s presence in the CEC — either by facial recognition, RFID, mobile devices, or other means — will also be important digital tools for creating effortless interactions between the visitor and the sales environment.
-Meanwhile, emerging mixed and augmented reality applications have the ability to create shared experiences amongst geographically distributed groups.
-As technology shifts the focus away from face-to-face meetings and more towards virtual interactions, it will become even more important to engage directly with the customer’s emotions.
+Reactive technologies that can sense a person’s presence — either by facial recognition, RFID, mobile devices, or other means — will also be important digital tools for creating effortless interactions between the visitor and the environment.

 Leave something memorable

 As we’ve noted in the Gensler Experience Index, “The most important impact of design may be its ability to differentiate experiences and provide something unique, memorable, and authentic.”
-Organizations continue to invest in CECs because they are a space for creating moments where customers can discover, touch, and truly feel their brand.
-A well-designed CEC creates the opportunity to build relationships through personalized experiences, which ultimately builds the business.
+Organizations continue to invest in customer experience centers because they are a space for creating moments where customers can discover, touch, and truly feel their brand.
+A well-designed experience center creates the opportunity to build relationships through personalized experiences, which ultimately builds the business.
 The digitally enabled visit does not end at the door; instead, digital technologies allow the visit to continue with follow-up material and experiences that are uniquely tailored to both the customer and the organization for a lasting relationship.